aridhia/fair-api-beta-utilities/README.md

 To demonstrate how to update a dataset, the `fair-api-datasets-update.py` helper command can be used:

+1. Create a patch file, which we will refer to as `dataset.json`:
-1. Start by creating a JSON file conforming to the metadata specification set out in [Create a Dataset Entry](#create-a-dataset-entry-api).
+   - If you don't aleady have a dataset, create a JSON file conforming to the metadata specification set out in [Create a Dataset Entry](#create-a-dataset-entry-api).
 Post this to the API and make a note of the dataset_code.
-For an existing dataset you can use the [`fair-api-datasets-get.py` script](fair-api-datasets-get.py), though you will have to remove some of the additional fields from this json.
-With either method, we will call this `dataset.json`.
+   - For an existing dataset you can use the [`fair-api-datasets-get.py` script](fair-api-datasets-get.py) script and save the JSON output.
+You will have to remove some of the additional fields from this JSON, see your instance's API docs for more details.
 2. Make a change to the metadata in `dataset.json`, for example, add or remove a dictionary from the `dictionaries` list, or change some values in the `catalogue` attributes.
 Note that any modified dictionaries must include their `id` and `code` fields.
 3. Now call the `fair-api-datasets-update.py` command with `--dry-run` enabled.
 This will calculate differences and print the appropriate PATCH call that should be used to update the dataset.
 Running witout --dry-run will apply the change to the database: